Koven (group)

 Koven, sometimes stylized as KOᐯEN or KOVEN., are an English electronic dance music duo made up of producer Max Rowat and vocalist Katie Boyle.
 They are especially known for their drum and bass and dubstep, but also make trap, future bass, house, pop and other styles.
-The duo are signed to Monstercat and hail from London, England.
+The duo have released on various electronic music labels including Viper Recordings and Monstercat.

 Rowat started the project in 2011 and had several vocalists prior to Katie Boyle joining in 2014.
 They have guested on BBC Radio 1 shows including BBC Radio 1 Dance Presents with Hybrid Minds.
 They released their debut album Butterfly Effect in 2020, which was nominated for Best Album at the 2020 Drum & Bass Arena awards.